alzahraaelsallakh/Bash_Simple_Phone_Book_Script/README.md

 - Normally there is a “.phonebookDB.txt” which ur script creates to store the names and numbers.

-**Bonus1:** ​ make the database inside the script itself (meaning the script would edit itself while running), that would make your script highly portable.
+**Bonus1:** ​ make the database inside the script itself (meaning the script would edit itself while running), that would make your script highly portable. (not implemented)

-**Bonus2:** ​ a single name can have multiple phone numbers within the same database entry.
+**Bonus2:** ​ a single name can have multiple phone numbers within the same database entry. (implemented)

 The available options are:
 - Insert new contact name and number, with the option "-i"